Beirut I: 2022

 The eastern part of the capital was devastated by August 4 explosion in 2020 which strongly distanced the inhabitants of these neighborhoods from the long-running political powers which gave a significant increase in popularity for opposition candidates who were running in behalf of the 17 October Revolution.
 The Lebanese Forces and the Kataeb Party still had large population amongst Christian voters especially due to the Free Patriotic Movement's decline.

 Ahead of the elections, six lists were registered in the district.
 After the electoral split between Nadim Gemayel and the Lebanese Forces, Nadim Gemayel was forced to create joint list of the Kataeb Party and independents such as Jean Talozian who left the Lebanese Forces Bloc.
 The Future Movement did not nominate nor support any list after Saad Hariri's political boycott.
 The Lebanese Forces, together with the Hunchak Party and other independents, fielded their list under the label "Beirut, Nahno Laha".
 The Free Patriotic Movement again fielded a list with the Tashnag Party but without intention of creating a joint bloc in the Lebanese Parliament.
-The other lists were made up of opposition candidates of the October 17 Movement which was a alliance of multiple activist organizations.
+The other lists were made up of opposition candidates of the October 17 Movement which was an alliance of multiple activist organizations.
 It included, Citizens in a State which was fielded by party leader Charbel Nahas, Liwatani which was led by Palua Yacobian fielded by Tahalof Watani and ReLebanon, and the Beirut Madinati list which also competed in previous municipal elections.